- Administrative Offices

 Grant funds contracted through DOE National Laboratories and some types of EPA Cooperative Agreements may not be used as matching funds.
 These organizations retain ownership of equipment purchased with their funds, even if their investment is only a minor contribution to the overall purchase price.

-The Research Office will accept one resubmittal of a proposal.
-The proposal will be deemed a resubmittal if the PI requests a comparable piece of equipment, or if the request for a comparable piece of equipment comes from the same academic unit (i.e., changing the listed PI on an RERF proposal will not, in and of itself, be sufficient to have it deemed as a new proposal).
+The Research Office will accept one resubmittal of a denied proposal.
+The proposal will be deemed a resubmittal if the PI or Co-I requests a comparable piece of equipment, or if the request for a comparable piece of equipment comes from the same academic units (i.e., changing the listed PI on an RERF proposal will not, in and of itself, be sufficient to have it deemed as a new proposal).
 Resubmitted proposals must be accompanied by a letter, not to exceed one (1) page, explaining how the reviewers’ comments from the previous submission have been addressed.
 For resubmittals not accepted for funding, the proposers may submit, as a new application, a request for the equipment one year after the last rejection.

 Use of Funds